Industrial radiography: Radiographic cameras

 A series of different designs have been developed for radiographic "cameras".
 Rather than the "camera" being a device that accepts photons to record a picture, the "camera" in industrial radiography is the radioactive photon source.
 Most industries are moving from film based radiography to a digital sensor based radiography much the same way that traditional photography has made this move.

 Since the amount of radiation emerging from the opposite side of the material can be detected and measured, variations in this amount (or intensity) of radiation are used to determine thickness or composition of material.

 Shutter design

 One design uses a moving shutter to expose the source.
 The radioactive source is placed inside a shielded box; a hinge allows part of the shielding to be opened, exposing the source and allowing photons to exit the radiography camera.

-This torch-type camera uses a hinge.
+This shutter-type camera uses a hinge.
 The radioactive source is in red, the shielding is blue/green, and the gamma rays are yellow.

 Another design for a shutter is where the source is placed in a metal wheel, which can turn inside the camera to move between the expose and storage positions.

-This torch-type camera uses a wheel design.
+This shutter-type camera uses a wheel design.
 The radioactive source is in red, and the gamma rays are yellow.

 Shutter-based devices require the entire device, including the heavy shielding, to be located at the exposure site.
 This can be difficult or impossible, so they have largely been replaced by cable-driven projectors.